 Since its early beginnings, the School of Music has been active in the New Haven community and has worked to promote music education in public schools locally and across the country from the 1970s onward.
 In 2005 the Yale College Class of 1957, committed to ensuring the birthright of music for all children, created an endowment to establish and sustain the Music in Schools Initiative.
 This ongoing partnership between YSM and the New Haven Public Schools grew into a year-round commitment with the creation of the Morse Summer Music Academy in 2010.
 This venture is a national model for partnerships between public schools and professional music organizations.

 While preserving a steady level of enrollment, Dean Blocker has guided the School in pursuing an ambitious facilities renovation program as part of a quest to enhance its programs and expand its global reach.
 The Gilmore Music Library opened its doors in 1998, giving the music library a prestigious home inside Sterling Memorial Library.
-Sprague Hall reopened in 2003 after two years of extensive renovations, featuring a refurbished and technologically state-of-the-art Morse Recital Hall.
-The building at 435 College Street was renovated and officially reopened as Abby and Mitch Leigh Hall in 2005.
+Sprague Memorial Hall reopened in 2003, after two years of extensive renovations, with a refurbished and technologically state-of-the-art Morse Recital Hall.
+In 2005, the building at 435 College Street was renovated and officially reopened as Abby and Mitch Leigh Hall.

 This program of work culminated in January 2017 with the opening of the new Adams Center for Musical Arts, which is named for Stephen ’59 B.A. and Denise Adams in recognition of their continued generosity and support of the Yale School of Music.
 The complex, which was made possible primarily through gifts from Yale alumni, connects a newly renovated Hendrie Hall to the previously renovated Leigh Hall by way of a new structure that is anchored by a dedicated orchestra rehearsal hall and an atrium in which students from the School of Music and Yale College can gather.
 In addition to carefully engineered acoustics incorporated throughout the complex, the Adams Center is equipped with advanced audio- and video-recording systems and distance-learning technology.